feliciaschulz/MastersThesisProject/README.md

 ## 2. Create intensity data frames
-In this script, raw (stitched) images and their respective segmentation masks are loaded.
+In the script **GetIntensityDataframes.ipynb**, raw (stitched) images and their respective segmentation masks are loaded.
 The script reads the images into the notebook and their dimensions are checked.
 If the dimensions are correct, the images are measured and their data is saved to data frames.
 The intensity values for each cell (min, mean, max) are saved, as well as cell area (in pixels) and their centroids.

 If the dimensions of the images and the mask are not identical, the cells cannot be measured.